AdobeDocs/advertising.en/help/integrations/analytics/overview.md

 ### Analytics Segments for Site Retargeting

-Adobe Advertising can ingest [!DNL Analytics] segments for remarketing purposes for Advertising DSP and [!DNL Search] ads using the native Experience Cloud Audiences integration between [!DNL Analytics] and Experience Cloud.
+Adobe Advertising can ingest [!DNL Analytics] segments for remarketing purposes for Advertising DSP and [!DNL Search, Social, & Commerce] ads using the native Experience Cloud Audiences integration between [!DNL Analytics] and Experience Cloud.

 To access the [!DNL Analytics] segments, an advertiser account needs to have the [Experience Cloud ID Service](https://experienceleague.adobe.com/docs/id-service/using/home.html) enabled.
 When the ID Service is enabled, all Experience Cloud segments (including segments created in [!DNL Analytics] and published to Experience Cloud, segments created in Adobe Audience Manager, segments created in Experience Cloud using the [!DNL People core service], and segments created in Adobe Experience Platform and sent to Adobe Advertising via Audience Manager) become available within Adobe Advertising as soon as they are processed.